 Em Broude is an engineering student masquerading as someone who knows how graphic design works.
 When they aren't doing math, building robots, or messing around on Photoshop, they can be found sleeping under the stages of shows they've sound designed.
 They're also on Tumblr literally all the time, and are still very confused as to how they got here.

-Eliza Gray (Merch, Banner):
+Foster Gray (Merch, Banner):

-She currently lives in Michigan and eternally resents the weather.
+He currently lives in Michigan and eternally resents the weather.

 Andy Dettinger (Cover Art: The Spooky Movie Show)

 Andy Dettinger is a college student with very talented friends and a working knowledge of Google.
 They offered to make cover art for this podcast and learned some photoshop to do it.
 They are working towards a B.A. in Sociology and a B.S. in Conservation and Natural Resources from UC Berkeley.
 They love taking care of stick bigs, writing weird fan fiction, and meeting their Goodreads Reading Goal every year.
 They can be found in the background of fog filled, blurry photographs or at andysmountains.tumblr.com